The Reptiles and Amphibians of Rushcliffe

 Great Crested Newt Not especially uncommon in Rushcliffe which has the highest density of the species in the county.
 It is specially protected by European legislation because it is so rare in Europe as a whole.
 It prefers the larger ponds and so is less likely in gardens.

 Red-eared Terrapin Released into the wild following the Ninja Turtle craze, this species survives along the Grantham Canal, Ironmongers Pond at West Bridgford and at Holme Pierrepont.
 Fortunately they do not breed and will eventually die out.

-Common Lizard Very rare in Rushcliffe but found at a planned development site at Wilford from where they may have to be translocated.
+Common Lizard Very rare or non-existent now in Rushcliffe but a small population was found at a planned development site at Wilford from where I believe they were translocated.
 However it is still worthwhile looking out for them on abandoned railways where unvegetated ballast would appear to provide favourable basking conditions.

 Slow Worm Only recorded from two tetrads in Rushcliffe between 1980 and 2003.
-However this is probably a slight understatement of their true status as I've seen them in Cotgrave Forest and there is a small colony was at Costock though none have been found recently.
+However this is probably a slight understatement of their true status as I've seen one in Cotgrave Forest and a small colony was at Costock though none have been found recently.
 In 2019 an established population was found at Willwell Farm Cutting through targetted surveys.

 Adder Although Adders are occasionally reported from Rushcliffe and indeed there are two tetrads with accepted records for the period 1980 - 2003, the species is almost certainly absent from Rushcliffe and has been for a long time.
 Occasional reports that have been followed up have always turned out to be Grass Snakes.
-If any do survive, I would guess that the best chance would be in Cotgrave Forest, though a survey is to be made for them at the site of one of the most recent accepted reports - the active test track at Widmerpool.
+If any do survive, I would guess that the best chance would be in Cotgrave Forest.
+In about 2015,a survey made for them at the site of one of the most recent accepted reports - the active test track at Widmerpool did not find them.